Transrectal or transperineal prostate biopsy: which is best?

 Targeting the biopsy accurately using MRI

-By doing an MRI scan before a transperineal biopsy (which is my general practice for patients), we can identify the suspicious areas to be specifically targeted during the biopsy – increasing the accuracy of the biopsy.
+By doing an MRI scan before a transperineal prostate biopsy (which is my general practice for patients), we can identify the suspicious areas to be specifically targeted during the biopsy – increasing the accuracy of the biopsy.
 This can either be done by comparing the MRI scan with the transrectal ultrasound view during the biopsy process (cognitive targeting) or by overlaying the 2 images in real-time using computer software: fusion biopsy.
 Because patients are asleep under a general anaesthetic for transperineal biopsy, discomfort during the biopsy process is not an issue, allowing many more samples to be taken and so increasing the detection rate.
 And because the biopsies are not taken via the rectum, infection-related complications are much less common.

 In summary